kdorff/elecrow-watering-kit-2-li/README.md

 * My code assumes you have your Serial consoles set to 19200.

 Calibration
-* If you flash the moisture-calibratino firmware, you can determine the "WET_VALUE" and "DRY_VALUE" for your sensors to make sure you are covering the complete range.
+* If you flash the moisture-calibration firmware, you can determine the "WET_VALUE" and "DRY_VALUE" for your sensors to make sure you are covering the complete range.
 * Run the app on the Elecrow hardware with the Moisture sensors